SplashDance/PythonForDataScience/README.md

 Code for the tutorial at: http://blog.kaggle.com/?p=2870

 To run this code, you will a files called train.csv and test.csv in a \data folder.
 I recommend anyone interested in running this code pull down data from Kaggle's "Predicting a biological response" competition.

+[Note: This repo was cloned from chrisclark's repo of the same name]